 On November 5, 2013, the Corporation issued the Fixed Rate Notes, in the aggregate principal amount of \$400.0 million, on a private placement basis in Canada, in reliance upon exemptions from the prospectus requirements under applicable securities legislation.
 The Corporation used the net proceeds of this offering to repay indebtedness outstanding under its Credit Facility and other bank indebtedness outstanding at the time and for general corporate purposes.
 The Fixed Rate Notes were assigned a rating of BBB, with a stable trend, by DBRS Limited ("DBRS").
 The Fixed Rate Notes bear interest at a rate of 3.095% per annum, payable in equal semi-annual instalments, in arrears, on May 5 and November 5 of each year until maturity on November 5, 2018.
-As at August 2, 2015, the carrying value of the Fixed Rate Notes was \$401.3 million.
+As at November 1, 2015, the carrying value of the Fixed Rate Notes was \$404.5 million.

 On May 16, 2014, the Corporation issued senior unsecured floating rate notes in the aggregate principal amount of \$150.0 million (the "Original Floating Rate Notes"), on a private placement basis in Canada, in reliance upon exemptions from the prospectus requirements under applicable securities legislation.
 The Corporation used the net proceeds of this offering to repay indebtedness outstanding under its Credit Facility and for general corporate purposes.
 The Original Floating Rate Notes were assigned a rating of BBB, with a stable trend, by DBRS.
 The Original Floating Rate Notes bear interest at a rate equal to the 3-month bankers' acceptance rate (CDOR) plus 54 basis points (or 0.54%), to be set quarterly on the 16th day of May, August, November and February of each year.
 Interest is payable in cash quarterly, in arrears, on the 16th day of May, August, November and February of each year until maturity on May 16, 2017.
-As at August 2, 2015, the carrying value of the Original Floating Rate Notes was \$150.0 million.

 On April 8, 2015, the Corporation issued additional senior unsecured floating rate notes in the aggregate principal amount of \$125.0 million (the "Additional Floating Rate Notes"), on a private placement basis in Canada, in reliance upon exemptions from the prospectus requirements under applicable securities legislation.
 The Additional Floating Rate Notes constitute an increase to the \$150.0 million aggregate principal amount of Original Floating Rate Notes.
 The Additional Floating Rate Notes were issued at a discount of 0.336% of the principal amount thereof, for aggregate gross proceeds of \$124.6 million.
 Proceeds were used by the Corporation to repay indebtedness outstanding under the Credit Facility and for general corporate purposes.
 As of the date of issuance, the effective spread over the 3-month bankers' acceptance rate (CDOR) for the Additional Floating Rate Notes was 70 basis points (or 0.70%).
 Once issued, the Additional Floating Rate Notes bear interest at the same rate as the Original Floating Rate Notes, such rate being equal to the applicable 3-month bankers' acceptance rate (CDOR) plus 54 basis points (or 0.54%), to be set quarterly on the 16th day of May, August, November and February of each year.
 Interest on the Additional Floating Rate Notes is payable in cash quarterly, in arrears, on the 16th day of May, August, November and February of each year until maturity on May 16, 2017, concurrently with the payment of interest on the Original Floating Rate Notes.
-All other terms and conditions applicable to the Original Floating Rate Notes also apply to the Additional Floating Rate Notes.
-The Additional Floating Rate Notes are treated as a single series with the Original Floating Rate Notes (collectively, the "Floating Rate Notes"), and were assigned the same rating of BBB, with a stable trend, by DBRS.
-As at August 2, 2015, the carrying value of the Additional Floating Rate Notes was \$124.6 million.
+All other terms and conditions applicable to the Original Floating Rate Notes also apply to the Additional Floating Rate Notes, and the Additional Floating Rate Notes are treated as a single series with the Original Floating Rate Notes (collectively, the "Floating Rate Notes").
+As at November 1, 2015, the carrying value of the Floating Rate Notes was \$274.6 million.